Sakai 25 Patch Highlights: October 2025

 SAK-49686ensures at least one Overview widget remains on the page and warns before the last one is removed, protecting your course homepage from accidental blank states (23.x & 25.x).SAK-52061lets you add the Overview widget back after it has been removed—handy for support teams rescuing older sites (25.x only).SAK-52027makes the Calendar remember whether you prefer month, week, day, or list view when you click “Set as Default,” a small win that saves orientation time for students (23.x & 25.x).SAK-51894andSAK-51919tighten Lessons imports so “not in use” pages don’t suddenly reappear during a site copy, letting instructional designers stage content without cleanup (25.x only).

-Visual Polish & Guardrails
+Visual Fixes & Guardrails

-The long tail of polish continues, with attention to readability, data hygiene, and integrations instructors rely on.
+This group covers readability, data hygiene, and integrations instructors rely on.

 SAK-51973adjusts color rules so Lessons holds up in dark mode, preventing headings and buttons from disappearing for night-mode users (23.x & 25.x).SAK-51863adds tag-validation checks that flag inappropriate language as teams curate shared vocabularies, an easy win for maintaining professional resource libraries (23.x & 25.x).SAK-52068hides Turnitin Content Review options when the submission type is “External Tool,” reducing the chance of a misconfigured assignment that never delivers papers to Turnitin (25.x only).SAK-51993wraps notification titles in additional UTF-8 protection, stopping garbled characters before they reach inboxes or mobile push alerts (25.x only).